onthemarkdata/sonnet-scripts/README.md

 Packaged applications - to create a CLI that will be published to PyPI or if you want to define tests in a dedicated directory.
 `uv init --package sonnet-scripts`
 For more information on packaging, see [Packing UV Python Projects](https://docs.astral.sh/uv/concepts/projects/init/#packaged-applications)

+🎉 All Unit Tests Passed!
+Next Up: Integration Tests 🚀 Now that unit tests are 100% passing, let's move on to integration testing.

+🔍 What’s Different About Integration Tests?
+Unlike unit tests, integration tests:

+Test multiple components working together.
+Often require real databases, APIs, or file systems.
+Ensure that end-to-end workflows function correctly.
+🛠 Step 1: Define What to Test in Integration Tests Since we’ve unit-tested individual functions, our integration tests should focus on full workflows, such as:

+Database Operations

+✅ Connect to the database.
+✅ Create and populate tables.
+✅ Query data from tables.
+Data Pipeline

+✅ Download the file.
+✅ Extract it.
+✅ Load it into the database.
+End-to-End Run (main() in load_claims_to_db.py)

+✅ Run the entire process and verify that data exists in the database.